 May stated that the agents work for long periods to ensure that they infiltrate dark web platforms and that this enables them to build the cases before making the arrests.

-The German organization mainly targets the three notorious aforementioned aspects of dark web trading: weapons, illegal drugs and child pornography.
+The German organization mainly targets the three notorious aforementioned aspects of dark web trading: weapons, illegal drugs and child exploitation.

 The main idea behind the operation is quite simple on the surface.

 Operatives from ZIT start by posing as dark web clients in order to gain the trust of the dealers so that they can be able to compromise the dealers’ internet devices and subsequently pose as dealers themselves.

 Through this impersonation, the investigators can then bait the previous dealers’ clients with a string of sales.

 The clients are then arrested in the process of a routine delivery of merchandise.

 It is important to note that many arrests involving these illegal operations have been made possible through this method.

 The clients remain none the wiser about the switch in the dealers and the level of trust is maintained.